 - The Gateway of India was completed only in 1924.
 There was a dummy cardboard Gateway that was erected in 1911 for the visit of King George V.

 - The last of the British ships did leave India from the Gateway of India.

 - The architecture of the Gateway is a blend of European, Islamic and Gujarati Architecture

 The Ferry ride from Mandwa was indeed a pleasant one, a different experience for all of us and a chance to relive history that might have happened.
 Would you like to try it out yourself?
 Comment in and let me know.
-Till then, add this pin to remind you of the glorious landmark of India, you might also want to hop over to this post from imvoyager.com on some fun things to do while in enter Mumbai through the Gateway of India
+While you add this pin to remind you of the glorious landmark of India, you might also want to hop over to this post from imvoyager.com on some fun things to do while in enter Mumbai through the Gateway of India

 Getting to Gateway of India

 - The Gateway of India is a landmark destination in the urban city of Mumbai.
 Getting here from Mumbai is easy, thanks to the local transport – bus and taxis being the most convenient.

 - To take this ferry ride to Gateway of India, one needs to head to the Mandwa jetty in Alibaug.
 Alibaug is just 140 kms from Mumbai and around the same distance from Pune.
 It can be reached by road – buses or cabs, from either of the two destinations.

 - There are plenty of Ferry operators at both ends of this trip – Gateway of India as well as Mandwa Jetty.
 There are regular ferries every hour and one does not have to pre-book the same.
 You can even opt for an AC ferry.
 The distance can be covered in 30 – 45 minutes.

 - The jetty at Mandwa has a restaurant, a waiting room as well as rest rooms for you to rest.